-Fontbonne Theatre's 2017-2018 season begins with Girls in Boy's Pants which runs Wednesday, October 4th through Sunday, October 8th, and Elegies, Thursday, November 2nd through Sunday November 5th.
-Principal Principle runs Wednesday, February 7th through Sunday, February 11 th.
 All students currently enrolled at the university are able to enjoy Fontbonne Theatre free of charge.
-Reservations can be made in advance.

-Fontbonne also is home to a professional theatre company: Mustard Seed Theatre.
+Reservations can be made in advance.Fontbonne also is home to a professional theatre company : Mustard Seed Theatre.
 Students have the opportunity to work with professional theatre artists backstage as well as audition and perform with the professional company.
 Students are given a discounted rate to attend the productions.
-The MST 2017-2018 season starts with Remnant, December 7th through December 23rd.
-As it is in Heaven runs March 15th, through the 31st.
-The third Mustard Seed show, Luchadora, will be produced in conjunction with Theatre Nuevo and will run June 1st through June 17th.

-Vending Machines

-Location: First Floor of Ryan Hall, Room 111.
+Vending Machines Phone: 314.889.1470 Location: First Floor of Ryan Hall, Room 111.
+Hours: M-F 8:00AM-4:30PM

-For vending refunds, to report expired product or malfunctioning machines, or to file a complaint or make a suggestion, please contact the Manager of General Services at 314-889-1470.
+For vending refunds, to report expired product or malfunctioning machines, or to file a complaint or make a suggestion, please contact the

+Manager of General Services at 314-889-1470.
 Refunds are issued in the Mailroom during normal business hours.